 RIGHT JOIN department ON representative.representative_id = department.manager_id;

-The Venn diagram looks like the following to demonstrate the right join:
+The Venn diagram for the right join looks like the following:

-In the following example, we can just retrieve the rows from the right table that do not match any of the rows in the left table.
+The right outer join just retrieves the rows from the right table that do not match any of the rows in the left table.

 SELECT *